-For more details on the particular header fields refer to Appendix A.
+5For more details on the particular header fields refer to Appendix A.

-Figure 6 shows how the example network from Figure 2 is modeled in FaVe.
-Each endpoint is represented by a host, i.e., the Internet, the Office, and the WebServer.
-The DMZ and Office networks each consist of a switch and the firewall is realized as a packet filter model.
-The internal pipeline of the packet filter comprises of six tables.
-At first, traffic is selected based on whether it is destined for the packet filter itself or to be forwarded.
-So, afterwards, packet flows are being processed by an input or forwarding filter table.
-They hold the respective rulesets specified in the firewall configuration as well as the interwoven state shell as explained in Section IV.
+Fig. 6.
+Building blocks of the example network's model in FaVe with insights into the packet filter model.

 For example, the INPUT and FORWARD chains from Linux' iptables configurations directly map onto the input and forward filter tables.
 Additionally, the model offers an output filter table for traffic originating from the firewall.
 This enables the verification of policy rules with roles that include the firewall.
 After filtering forwarded and outgoing traffic a routing table determines where to send flows.
 Finally, a post routing table emits traffic through the firewalls outer ports based on the routing decision.
 Also, this table ensures that egress traffic is not passed throught its ingress port which prevents loops.